PowerShellEmpire/PowerTools/PowerView/README.md

 ## User-Hunting Functions:
     Invoke-UserHunter               -   finds machines on the local domain where specified users are logged into, and can optionally check if the current user has local admin access to found machines
-    Invoke-UserHunterThreaded       -   threaded version of Invoke-UserHunter
     Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users
     Invoke-ProcessHunter            -   hunts for processes with a specific name or owned by a specific user on domain machines
-    Invoke-ProcessHunterThreaded    -   threaded version of Invoke-ProcessHunter
     Invoke-UserEventHunter          -   hunts for user logon events in domain controller event logs